shellykauppa/plus-plug-spot-illuminator/README.md

+:warning: WARNING: Firmware version 1.0.0 will fail to run this script properly.
+For further information, see https://github.com/shellykauppa/plus-plug-spot-illuminator/issues/2.

 # Shelly Plus Plug Spot Price Illuminator

 This is a [Shelly script](https://shelly-api-docs.shelly.cloud/gen2/Scripts/ShellyScriptLanguageFeatures) for [Shelly Plus Plug (S)](https://kb.shelly.cloud/knowledge-base/shelly-plus-plug-s) for lighting the LED according to electricity spot prices provided by the https://spot-hinta.fi API.